TurtleEngr/my-utility-scripts/doc/sshagent.md

 - **-s**

     Set env. var. to use an already running agent, and list the keys.
+    If an agent is not running an Error message will be output.

 - **-k**

-    Kill all agents owned by the current $USER.
-I.e. cgAgentOwner will not be used.
+    Kill all agents owned by the current cgAgentOwner, i.e. $USER.

-- **-l**

-    List the keys on a running ssh agent.

 - **key ...**